-AS/SC/KINE 3640 3.0 Epidemiology of Physical Activity, Fitness and Health (formerly AS/SC/KINE 3050B 3.0 - before 1998/99).
+AS/SC/KINE 3640 3.0 Epidemiology of Physical Activity, Fitness and Health.
 This course provides an in-depth assessment of the epidemiology of physical activity, fitness and health.
 General concepts of epidemiology are covered, as well as associations among activity, exercise, fitness and disease/risk factors.
 Three lecture hours per week.
 One term.